Doctors say cooler temperatures could help with allergies

 “I think most of us have a little more spring in our step when it gets this cool because you pop out of the house and after the long hot summer we’ve had your going to feel a little more energy.”Dr. Bruce Ball, Allergist Immunologist

-Your breathing and allergies aren’t the only thing that benefits from the cooler air.
+Your breathing and allergies aren’t the only things that benefits from the cooler air.
 Savannah DuFour, a licensed cosmetologist says it can even help your hair.

 DuFour says some of the benefits can be less moisture in the air, so your hair can be a little bit smoother, sleeker, and shinier.